Ethiopia: Abiy vows to continue Tigray offensive | DW | 05.11.2020

 Ethiopia's Prime Minister Abiy Ahmed has said the government will launch more military attacks on the Tigray region.
 His announcement comes amid international calls for an end to hostilities.

-Ethiopia's conflict in its powerful Tigray region continued on Thursday after Prime Minister Abiy Ahmed (pictured above) told the nation the military will carry out further operations this week.
+Ethiopia's conflict in the Tigray region continued on Thursday after Prime Minister Abiy Ahmed (pictured above) told the nation the military will carry out further operations this week.

 In an address televised on state media, Abiy claimed an operation launched on Wednesday had been successful.